gerekper/ganjaking/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.19.0 - 2023-06-19 =
+* Added: Automation templates for abandoned cart and first-time buyers;
+* Added: option to filter Automations triggers based on subscriber, customer, or order properties;
+* Updated: minimum required WooCommerce version to 7.6.0;
+* Fixed: depreciation notice in PHP 8 (thank you Drivingralle);
+* Fixed: exporting dynamic segments with custom fields.

+= 4.18.1 - 2023-06-12 =
+* Fixed: rarely the last page before sending the email can fail to load;
+* Fixed: can't attach image in the email when using betheme theme (error: this.activateMode is not a function).

 = 4.18.0 - 2023-06-05 =
 * Improved: "is in country" segment no longer requires completed WooCommerce order.
 If the user has country assigned, it will be used for segmenting;